 Once the light energy is converted to thermal energy at the surface of the lower part, some of that energy must make its way into the upper layer in order for melting to occur in both parts.
 Good contact between the parts ensures that energy can be transferred via conduction.
-To ensure good contact clamping force is applied to the part.
-This typically accomplished with clamp tooling and nests, but can also be realized through interference fits.
+To ensure good contact, a clamping force is applied to the part.
+This is typically accomplished with clamp tooling and nests, but can also be realized through interference fits.

 It is a misconception that laser welding plastics requires one clear part and one opaque part.
 It is perfectly possible to weld opaque-to-opaque as well as clear-to-clear.